learningcoding-pixel/tp/docs/UserGuide.md

 ### Deleting an athlete : `delete`

-Deletes the specified athlete by index from the displayed athlete list.
+Deletes the specified athlete by index from the RelayCoach app.

 Format: `delete INDEX`